 Have a kitchen base cabinet with shelves that are disorganized and hard to reach?
 Make it work with these step-by-step instructions on how to convert shelves to drawers.

-Part of the problem is that my kitchen cabinets don’t have any organizers.
-And the other (related) issue is that the cabinets have a lot of wasted space.
+Part of the problem is that my kitchen cabinets have a lot of wasted space.

-The shelf was not move-able and was only half the depth of the cabinet, which left a whole bunch of wasted space.
+The shelf is not move-able and is only half the depth of the cabinet.
+Which leaves a whole bunch of unusable space.

-I had originally thought that I would put in a new shelf that extended all the way out to the cabinet doors, but quickly realized getting things in and out of the back of those shelves would be impossible (okay…slight exaggeration…not impossible, but not very easy).
+I had originally thought that I would put in a new shelf that extended all the way out to the cabinet doors.
+But decided getting things in and out of the back of those shelves would be impossible (okay…slight exaggeration…not impossible, but not very easy).

 So then I thought I would buy some of those pull-out drawers that fit inside the cabinets.